nvim-lua/nvim-lua-plugin-template/README.md

 Anything that the majority of plugin authors will want to have is in scope of this starter template.
 Anything that is controversial is out-of-scope.

+## Template License

+The template itself is licensed under the [MIT license](https://en.wikipedia.org/wiki/MIT_License).
+The template doesn't include a LICENSE file.
+You should add one after creating your repository.

 ---